lehecht/k-mer-Dash/README.md

 Scatterplot: k-mer frequencies of selected files are visualized as point in coordinate system

 RNA-Structure Heatmap:
 Arbitrary RNA-Structure based on alphabet of element-string.
-For example alphabet contains no internal-loops which is why no internal-loops are visualized.
+For example if alphabet contains no "i" or "I" (internal-loops), no internal-loops are visualized.
-For Heatmap highlighting k-mer occurrences are used.
+For heatmap highlighting k-mer frequency is used.
 With 'extended options' normalization of number of occurrences can be normalized.
 #### Settings
 **Menu:**
 * '_Select-Files_'-Dropdown: Select two files of given list of files, for which analysis should be done

 * Slider/Dropdown: Set values for their property

-* '_Highlighted-Feature_'-Dropdown: Change coloring in PCA plots from k-mer-frequency ('Frequency') to number of occurrences of specific nucleotide (#T, #A, #C, #G)
+* '_Highlighted-Feature_'-Dropdown: Change coloring in PCA plots from k-mer-frequency ('Frequency') to frequency of specific nucleotide (#T, #A, #C or #G) in k-mer

 * '_Extended Options_'-Button: Change options for RNA structure visualization
 #### Features